Snapper-Labs/immediate/docs/docs/tutorial.md

 On this page, we will go through the core concepts of immediate.
 Many of the concepts will feel familiar to those who have used libraries like React, but there are important differences as well.

-Note that much of the terminology used in Immediate comes from the DOM, since that is our primary rendering target.
+You'll notice that much of the terminology used in Immediate comes from the DOM.

 ## Rendering Elements